JUMP TO RECIPE

 My First Experience of Mango with Sticky Rice:

-For the first alteration, this might sound crazy but the rice has to go!
-Even though white rice is not the unhealthiest thing out there, there is arsenic in white rice (2) and it is highly refined to increase cooking quality and shelf life.
+For the first alteration, this might sound crazy, but the rice has to go!
+Even though white rice is not the unhealthiest thing out there, there is arsenic in white rice (2), and it is highly refined to increase cooking quality and shelf life.
 As a result, white rice does not have a high nutritional value.
-Instead, I used Barley, which is a whole grain packed with vitamins and minerals and secret powers of strengthening gut flora through a very long and complicated mechanism involving butyrate.
-You’re more than welcome to read the research on it here, I for one found it VERY interesting!
+Instead, I used Barley, a whole grain packed with vitamins and minerals and secret powers to strengthen gut flora through a very long and complicated mechanism involving butyrate.
+You’re more than welcome to read the research on it here.
+I found it VERY interesting!

 The rest of the ingredients needed are the same as most traditional mango and sticky rice recipes.
 Have a look at the full recipe below.